A qualitative study of the generalized dispersive systems with time-delay: The unbounded case

-With these definitions in hand and the previous estimates, the following result gives the local well-posedness for the higher order dispersive equation and a priori estimate for the solutions of \eqref{11}. \begin{Proposition} Let $1\leq p<2j$ with $j\geq 1$, and $\lambda_0, \lambda \in L^{\infty}(\R)$.
+With these definitions and the previous estimates in hand, the following result gives the local well-posedness for the higher-order dispersive equation and an a priori estimate for the solutions of \eqref{11}. \begin{Proposition} Let $1\leq p<2j$ with $j\geq 1$, and $\lambda_0, \lambda \in L^{\infty}(\R)$.
 For $u_0 \in L^2(\R)$, there exist $T>0$ and a unique mild solution $u \in \mathcal{B}_{T}$ of \eqref{11}, such that

 Here, $C_T$ is given by \eqref{36}. \end{Proposition}